And what do you think about putting yesterday's first half hour up on Facebook too?

 Carney's doing the White House press briefing now.

-So I don't know, the the uh uh the White House narrative of the raid from Jay Carney is now they're calling the SEALs assaulters.
+The White House narrative of the raid from Jay Carney is now they're calling the SEALs assaulters.

-Wow, they that that was a 40-minute burial ceremony.
+Wow, that was a 40-minute burial ceremony.

-Uh so he's suggesting that they may not release or won't or haven't yet because the operation was so highly classified.
+So he's suggesting that they may not release or won't or haven't yet because the operation was so highly classified.

 Well, let's get to this assaulters business.